fishcus/KAP-manual/en/model/model_design/data_modeling.en.md

 In our example, we specify column *KYLIN_SALES.PART_DT* as time partition column and specify the date format as `yyyy-MM-dd`.

+Filter condition is an additional data filter besides time partition and more partition (if defined) during data loading.
+E.g. you can filter out these records with null values or speciifc records according to your business rules.

 ![Save model](images/model_design_save.png)

 Finally, click the button **Submit**, and the data model is created.